sourcegraph/about/handbook/engineering/code-intelligence/goals.md

 Progress on adoption and usage is tracked in our [Looker dashboard](https://sourcegraph.looker.com/dashboards/131).

-### 95% of all code intel results are precise for any fully supported language
+### Grow LSIF adoption and usage reaching 10k precise code intel WAUs

 _Languages we fully support currently include Go, TypeScript, C/C++, and Java._ Languages will be added to this list as we make progress toward our second goal, listed below.